ron1510/extended-opentelemetry-semconv/README.md

 # Extended OpenTelemetry Semantic Conventions

+Define the entities and relationships that matter to your organization, derive them from OpenTelemetry, and maintain them as a live graph.

-This project extends the OpenTelemetry entity model and turns service-graph telemetry into a typed interaction event stream.
+The project merges a pinned OpenTelemetry semantic-conventions registry with your extensions, generates typed entity models and Collector dimensions, and turns service-graph telemetry into an explicit interaction event stream.

 ```text
 OTLP traces